top of page

 Recipe from Chef Ted's kitchen

-Place turkey breasts in brine, making sure all the meat is submerged.
-Cover and place in refrigerator for 12-24 hours.
-(Alternatively place each breast in a plastic bag and fully submerge in brine.)
+• Brine the turkey: Place the turkey breasts in the brine, ensuring all the meat is fully submerged.
+Cover and refrigerate for 12–24 hours.
+Alternatively, you can use a large plastic bag for each breast, fully submerging the meat in brine.

 Join Our Community of Foodies